oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 meanings and interrelationship of the data in order to share, integrate, and manage the data.

+> The advantage of using an information model is that it can provide sharable, stable, and organized structure of information requirements for the domain context.

 Note that while this description uses the term "data", the more important terms are "unbiased", "independent", "consistent", and "meanings and interrelationship".

-The paper identifies the key benefit of an IM:

-> "The advantage of using an information model is that it can
-> provide sharable, stable, and organized structure of
-> information requirements for the domain context."

-and describes a "quality" IM as being:
+Lee describes a "quality" IM as being:
  - complete,
  - sharable,
  - stable,